What Is Social Franchising?

-While most of us are familiar with the term “franchising” and associate with the likes of McDonalds, Pizza Hut, Meineke, social franchising is a less well known term, for now anyway.
-You will soon hear more of it as non-profit organizations are increasingly adapting business tools such as franchising to scale their successful social projects for greater impact over larger geographic areas.
+Most of us are familiar with the term “franchising” and associate it with the likes of McDonalds, Pizza Hut, and 7/11.
+However, fewer know and understand what social franchising is.
+The term will become more popular as non-profit organizations increasingly adapt business tools to scale their successful social projects.
+One of these tools is franchising, thanks to which these entities can achieve greater impact over larger geographic areas.
 As “social” relates to communities, human society and their welfare, they cover the spectrum from economics, social well-being to the environment.

 Why Social Franchising Is Happening

-The work of non-profit organizations often tend to address current challenges at the local level but then, rarely reach their full potential to help environments elsewhere.
-What happens then is that the search for solutions for similar problems are often reinvented many times over.
-This ends up, wasting precious resources which these organizations lack in the first place.
+The work of non-profit organizations often tends to address current challenges on a local level.
+However, they rarely reach their full potential to help environments elsewhere.
+What happens then is that other people in other places duplicate the search for solutions for similar problems.
+Thus, social organizations end up wasting precious resources, which they tend to lack in the first place anyway.

-Our Knowledge Age, wherein knowledge and ideas are the source of economic growth, is the catalyst to help unlock these hidden potential.
-We now have access to a diverse and rich body of information and resources from which we can learn and use to develop programs to help improve our community’s health, education, utilities, infrastructure, environment and/or social needs.
-Better still, these various systems of success formulas and best practices can be replicated to communities across the nation or even worldwide.
+We live in the Age of Knowledge, where information and ideas are the source of economic growth.
+They can also be the catalyst to help unlock this hidden potential.
+Access to a diverse and rich body of data and resources is practically free.
+We can learn and use them to develop programs and help improve our communities.
+We can influence their health, education, utilities, infrastructure, environment, and/or social needs.
+Better yet, we can replicate these various systems of success, formulas, and best practices to communities across the nation or even worldwide.

-In the strictest sense of the word, social franchising originated with charities that had a need to efficiently extend health services such as: family planning, reproductive health services, maternal and child health services, and tuberculosis diagnosis, and treatment, to thousands of under served communities in developing countries such as Pakistan.
+In the strictest sense of the word, social franchising originated with charities that needed to efficiently extend health services.
+Initially, these services were family planning and reproductive health services.
+Additionally, they covered maternal and child health services and tuberculosis diagnosis and treatment.
+In most cases, social franchising entities wanted to supply these programs to thousands of under-served communities in developing countries such as Pakistan.

-On the other hand, there are franchises such as DetailXPerts that is rooted with a bigger picture social purpose that extends beyond just the bottom line.
-Although it is not a non-profit organization, there are three principles at the core of its philosophy that are closely aligned to the above mentioned social context.
+On the other hand, there are franchises like DetailXPerts whose social impact goes beyond the bottom line.
+Although we are not a non-profit organization, we hold three social principles at the core of our philosophy.

-Firstly, they believe in safeguarding the economic health of the local communities in which they serve, with their capability to create job opportunities in the best and worst of economic times.
-Secondly, their detailing technology is designed to minimize the use and thus, the wastage of one of our primary natural resource, water.
+Firstly, we believe in safeguarding the economic health of the local communities we serve.
+Our capability to create job opportunities in the best and worst of economic times proves it.
+Secondly, we have designed our detailing technology to minimize the use (and thus the wastage) of one of our primary natural resource, water.
 This then leads to the third principle, which is the preservation of our environment.

-As it is, when it comes to the environment, everyone knowingly or unknowingly has a share – be it little or large – towards its deterioration, improvement or recovery.
-While one organization cannot undo the accumulated damage overnight, they can at least raise the level of awareness and to help retard the pace of deterioration by rolling out their green systems and practices to communities nationwide.
+As it is, when it comes to the environment, everyone knowingly or unknowingly has a share – be it little or large – towards its deterioration, improvement, or recovery.
+While one organization cannot undo the accumulated damage overnight, it can at least raise the level of awareness.
+Additionally, it can help retard the pace of deterioration by rolling out its green systems and practices to communities nationwide.

 If you are interested to own a business that has strong social franchising undertones, look no further than our DetailXPerts opportunity.
-We are proud to be an organization that is focused on the much bigger picture of job creation and eco-friendly interests as oppose to strictly profits.
+We are proud to be an organization that focuses on the bigger picture – job creation and eco-friendly interests as opposed to strictly profits.